-With AMD OpteronTM processor, the TDP, or Thermal Design Power, is an engineering design specification for platform thermal solutions.
-The TDP specification didn't help customers accurately assess the power required for the processor, because a processor with a 115W TDP may not break the 80W mark under high utilization workloads - just like a car with a 150MPH speedometer rarely hits speeds above 90MPH.
+With AMD OpteronTM processors, the TDP, or Thermal Design Power, was used to represent the maximum power for the processor.
+Because this was an engineering design specification, it was significantly easier for AMD to report to customers.
+But that didn't help customers accurately assess the power required for the processor, because a processor with a 95W TDP may not break the 70W mark under extremely high workloads - just like a car with a 150MPH speedometer rarely hits speeds above 90MPH.
 Some customers were unnecessarily limiting the amount of growth within the rack based on an over-estimated power budget and potentially sacrificing data center efficiency.
 They demanded more accuracy, and that led AMD to develop ACP, a better way to think about processor power consumption.

-Integrated DDR3 DRAM Memory Controller: low-power memory to help reduce power consumption.
-AMD's integrated memory controller works with high bandwidth, energy-efficient DDR3 memory, both standard power 1.5v and low voltage 1.35v memory.
-It incorporates memory RAS for increased fault tolerance to help reduce system downtime and increase system reliability.
+Integrated DDR2 DRAM Memory Controller: low-power memory to reduce power consumption.
+AMD's Integrated Memory Controller works exclusively with high bandwidth, energy-efficient DDR2 memory.
+It incorporates Memory RAS for increased fault tolerance to reduce system downtime and increase system reliability.